Elbridge New York

 Since the reconstruction and renovation of the building in the 1960s, spirits have made themselves known in a variety of ways, feeling very comfortable to do so in such a positive, fun place, so enjoyed by the living.
 The living who are actively involved with this building are believers that this structure is very spirit-filled indeed.

-Because it is so well known to be “haunted”, many paranormal groups ask for permission to come and investigate, though the owner discourages them from coming, not wanting to upset the group of pleasant spirits who reside here.
+Because it is so well known to be “haunted,” many paranormal groups ask for permission to come and investigate, though the owner discourages them from coming, not wanting to upset the group of pleasant spirits who reside here.

-Orange County New York Paranormal Investigators Mission Statement: “Our team is dedicated to understanding the history of the places we investigate.
+Orange County New York Paranormal Investigters Mission Statement: Our team is dedicated to understanding the history of the places we investigate.
 We believe in using modern techniques and technology to gather evidence while respecting the spirits that reside there.
-We work to scrutinize each and every piece of evidence to ensure its legitimacy.
-We are looking forward to the encounters that lie ahead.”
+We work to scrutinize each and every piece of evidence to ensure it’s legitimacy.
+We are looking forward to the encounters that lie ahead.

 With their irresistible ways, Dan and Emily and team have caught hard evidence and have had personal experiences with the Wayside Irish Pub’s spirits.

-The first thing they did was to set up various pieces of equipment to see if they could record any voices on the second and third floors, the two areas they were able to investigate.
+The first thing they did was to set up various pieces of equipment to see if they could record any voices on the second and third floors; the two areas that they were able to investigate.
 The pub was open to 2:00 AM and was full of jovial patrons having a blast, making loud noises that aren’t conducive to paranormal investigations.
 That limitation didn’t matter because the spirits came to them.

-On the third floor, their equipment recorded a little girl saying, “It hurts!”
+On the third floor, their equipment recorded a little girl saying “It hurts!”
 A disembodied scream was also caught.
-On the second floor, there was a, “Hi!” and a “Hello,” (friendly greetings indeed.)
+On the second floor, there was a “Hi!”
+And a “Hello,” (friendly greetings indeed).

 He also told them, “I stopped by here for a night.”
 “Shot in the back.”
 Voice said, “In a bar fight!”
-Because he responded with the U.S. Military and not the Continental Army, he is from the 19th Century.

-Before Dan and Emily left that room, they also caught, “Help me!”
 This could’ve been Robert asking for help to leave and cross over.
-This makes sense to me because he was so eager to be cooperative, forthcoming and bold about telling who he was and how he died.
+This makes sense to me because he was so eager to be cooperative, forthcoming, and bold about telling who he was and how he died.

-As they slowly walked the third floor, investigators heard from a spectral jokester that they found kind of creepy, a disembodied, sing-song voice saying, “I see you.”
-Perhaps this was Henry, the tease, looking for some chuckles by making them uneasy.
+As they slowly walked the third floor, they heard from a spectral jokester, that they found kind of creepy, a disembodied, sing-song voice saying “I See You.”

 They found Sara in the very back room.
-They described her as being talkative with a younger voice.
-Using the voice box, she said “Can’t you see it?,”Talk,” and “Hello!”
-While they were talking with her, light anomalies were caught by cameras all around where the voice was coming from.
+They described her as being talkative, with a younger voice.
+Using the voice box, she said “Can’t you see it?,” “Talk,” and “Hello!”

-Dan told me that something attached itself to him and followed him around, tugging on his ears, arm hair and clothes like a young person would do, which unsettled him a bit.
+Dan told me that something attached to him and followed him around, tugging on his ears, arm hair and clothes like a young person would do, which unsettled him a bit.
 He suspects that it was Sara who wanted more attention from him.
 This activity began when he sat down in a second-floor room.

-In the second floor bar area, he asked, “Who are you?”
+In the second-floor bar area, he’s asked “Who Are You?”
 A spirit answered “Somebody.”
-There also recorded a scream.

-They are planning a 2:00 AM investigation when the bar is closed, when the place is quiet and the spirits have it to themselves.
+They are planning a future 2:00 AM investigation when the bar is closed, when the place is quiet and the spirits have it to themselves.

 STILL HAUNTED?